lstruski/Pharmacoprint/README.md

 # Demo

-In directory [scripts](./scripts) we prepared bash scripts to reproduce our results.
+Directory [scripts](./scripts) contains bash scripts to reproduce the results.
 Use the following commands:
 ```bash
 bash ae_clr.sh
 bash ae_other.sh